temmyscope/sevenphp/ReadMe.md

 #Always remember to remove already migrated models from the array
 ```

-=>then run "php Engineer app::migrate *" in the terminal
+=>then run "php Engineer app::migrate" in the terminal